M00NOL1TH/coupons/README.md

 -   percentage discount
 -   fixed amount discount
--   some gift - it doesn't affect the price, just surprise me
+-   ~~some gift - it doesn't affect the price, just surprise me~~
--   queue bump - I'm with a baby :)
+-   ~~queue bump - I'm with a baby :)~~
--   reduced fare for a reseller if she issues a sufficient number of coupons
+-   ~~reduced fare or bonus for a reseller if she issues a sufficient number of coupons~~

 The application should provide a REST API for:

 -   creating coupons,
 -   checking coupon validity,
--   activting/using coupon.
+-   activating or using coupon.

 Because this is a super simple app skeleton, it doesn't use currency, just simple decimal numbers with limited precision.
-A coupon can only be used by one customer and can only be used once.
+~~A coupon can only be used by one customer and can only be used once.~~

 ## Schema